-When pepper plants are just starting, they should be focusing energy on growing a large canopy of foliage to take in lots of energy from the sun.
-This will help generate maximum energy later on when the plant is producing actual pepper pods.
+When pepper plants are just starting to grow, they should focus energy on growing a large canopy of foliage to take in lots of energy from the sun.
+This will help generate maximum energy later on when the plant is producing peppers.

-The fertilizer we use for the blooming stage of growth is called Neptune’s Harvest Fish & Seaweed (2-3-1).
+One great fertilizer we use for the blooming stage of growth is Neptune’s Harvest Fish & Seaweed (2-3-1).

-Note: This fertilizer could also be used as an all-season fertilizer, but is slightly more expensive.
-It also does not provide Calcium or Magnesium, so you would have to supplement with cal-mag if your soil lacks these nutrients.
+Note: This fertilizer is not ideal as an all-season fertilizer.
+It does not provide calcium or magnesium, so you may have to supplement with cal-mag if your soil lacks these nutrients.
 It also has a slightly fishy smell.
-We love fish-based fertilizer, it does an amazing job!
+However, it works great as an all-season nutrient supplement!

 Many casual gardeners fertilize whenever they remember to do it.
 This is not ideal, as you may be over or under-feeding your plants.
 To get the most out of your pepper plants, you’ll want to keep track of when you fertilized last and stick to a schedule.

 When to Start Fertilizing Young Peppers

 Once your plants have sprouted their first true set of leaves, you can apply a light feeding of fertilizer.
-Since seeds are started in seed starting soil, the soil itself does not contain any nutrients.
+Since our seeds are started in seed starting mix, the soil itself does not contain any nutrients.
 That is why it is vital to begin fertilizing as soon as the plants need it.

-For most pepper varieties, fertilizing can begin about 2 weeks after seeds have sprouted.
+For most pepper varieties, fertilizing should begin about 1-2 weeks after the seeds have sprouted.
 The first application should be light (half strength at most, depending on fertilizer potency), as the tiny plants don’t grow very fast.
 However, fertilizer will play an essential role in forming healthy roots early on, as well as strong stems and leafy growth.